West Ham United Foundation International Soccer Academy Transfer Information & Camp Frequently Asked Questions

 Q: What do I need to bring with me to camp?

 A: Students should bring a variety of clothes for both hot and cool days.
 Students should remember to bring sports clothes/shoes, swimwear, towels, and some smart clothes to wear during the discos or school ball.
 Students may also like to bring their own soccer equipment such as a soccer kit (you will receive West Ham training kit for your week stay), soccer shoes, and shin pads.
 Students are permitted to wear either West Ham United T-shirts or plain ones; no other branded shirts can be worn (plain West Ham United or plain t-shirts are OK, no club or country jerseys).
 You can find a list of what we recommend children bring with them HERE (PDF).

 Q: Will I receive training kits while at camp?

 A: Students at the camp will receive two training kits as they will have to train daily with the official West Ham United Foundation equipment.
 For residential campers only (not available for day campers) there will be a laundry service available four times per week.
-Residential campers can purchase a personal laundry bag (net with zip) for an additional £10 and there will be free laundry service available for residential campers who have purchased a personal laundry bag for £10.
-Please note that residential campers cannot bring their own personal laundry bag with them to camp but must instead purchase a personal laundry bag on-site at the camp for an additional £10 in order to have the laundry service at camp.
+Residential campers can purchase a personal laundry bag (net with zip) for an additional £10 and there will be laundry service available for £6/wash.
+Please note that residential campers can bring their own personal laundry bag with them to camp or purchase one for an additional £10.
 Sample training kit (subject to change) can be found HERE.

 Q: How much pocket money will my child need?